rafa3127/BalanceBookJS/docs/ai-context/improvements/009-persistence-adapters.md

 - **S3 Adapter**: File storage

 ## 💡 Design Decisions
-- **Separate Packages**: Adapters should be separate packages (e.g., `@balancebook/firebase`) to keep the core library lightweight and dependency-free.
+- **Internal Modules**: Adapters will be implemented as internal modules within `src/persistence/adapters/` to maintain simplicity and avoid monorepo complexity.
 - **Unified Interface**: All adapters must strictly adhere to the `IAdapter` interface defined in the core.
+- **Firestore Indexing**: Multi-field queries in Firestore require composite indices.
+Users must create these indices in the Firebase Console based on their query patterns.

 ## 🔧 Core Extension (Pre-Phase 1) - Completed
 Before implementing the adapters, the core persistence layer was extended with bulk operations: